DarthFelus/AD56XX-DAC-Library/README.md

 ## Overview

 This library is designed for STM32 microcontrollers to interface with the Analog Devices AD56XX family of DACs.
 It supports DAC models like AD5623R (12-bit), AD5643R (14-bit), and AD5663R (16-bit) via SPI communication.
-The library provides functions to initialize the DAC, transmit data, control LDAC and CLR pins, and perform various DAC operations such as reset and power down.
+The library provides functions to initialize the DAC, transmit data, control LDAC and CLR pins, and perform various DAC operations such as reset, power down or internal reference.

 ## Features